 They didn’t want to be found.

 Pamela learned the truth of her existence, discovering she was a product of an affair when her biological mother slept with a married man.
 She was born into a world of shame, secrecy and lies as her biological mother kept her pregnancy a secret.
-She made the choice to surrender her for adoption, without Pamela’s biological fathers consent.
+She made the choice to surrender her for adoption, without Pamela’s biological father’s consent.
+For the next 44 years Pamela has been impacted by this decision in measurable ways.

 The circle of life and persistence in discovering her roots, has brought Pamela back around to discovering her truth.
 Pamela believes it’s a natural yearning to want to know who you are and where your roots originate from.
 She feels learning this truth, as traumatic and devastating as it’s been, has been the only way towards healing & freedom.